Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

 Lastly, it is worth noting that the level of $g_{\rm Ca}$ plays a critical role in determining whether C-bursting can be induced from a tonic spiking state.
 For example, numerical simulations in the low-$g_{\rm Ca}$ tonic spiking regime (\cref{fig:activity_patterns}(i), light blue region) reveal that when $g_{\rm Ca}$ is too low (e.g., below $0.0001$), increasing $g_{\rm CAN}$ and $[{\rm IP_3}]$ fails to induce C-bursting.
-Additional analysis of this phenomenon is provided in Appendix \hyperlink{appE}{E}.
+Additional analysis of this phenomenon is provided in \RED{Appendix \hyperlink{appF}{F}}.